-Although it is not widely known, I founded the advocacy group, Oz Kiwi in 2013, because I felt vulnerable after learning that I was on an unprotected Visa.
+Although it is not widely known, I founded the advocacy group, Oz Kiwi in 2013, before I legally changed my name.
+Despite loathing politics, I founded it because I felt vulnerable after learning that I was on an unprotected Visa.
 So was my son.
 This meant we could live in Australia as New Zealand citizens but there were no protections if things went wrong.
 And wrong they did - much worse than I could ever imagine.

 Most New Zealand citizens were not aware they were on unprotected Visas if they first arrived into Australia after 2001.
 Even after years of living in Australia, paying taxes, still no pathways to protections of Australian citizenship for most.
 As law changes had been made over the years by the Australian government but these weren't made clear to those moving over to Australia of their vulnerabilty.
 Pay taxes but effectively are migrant workers with no protections.
 Oz Kiwi uncovered a loophole that allowed some to apply for permanent residency then citizenship but a few hundred thousand people were still vulnerable.

 I recall, shortly after founding Oz Kiwi, starting off as an awareness campaign, that the Australian Government updated their immigration website with more transparency about this.
 People needed to know the risks of moving over to the 'lucky country' that was only lucky if all was going well.